qri-io/desktop/DEVELOPER.md

   4. **Spin up a new Qri node**: run `./qri connect` in your terminal to spin up a qri node using this new Qri backend.
   5. **Start up the Desktop app**: start up Desktop in a different terminal window (`yarn dev`).

-  If you'd like to switch back to using your default qri instance, kill the currently running node and unset `QRI_PATH` (`unset QRI_PATH`) before spinning up a new qri node.
-It's recommended that you use the default qri binary on your PATH when interacting with your default qri repo.
+  To switch back to the default qri backend, kill the currently running node (`killall -v qri`).
+To switch back to the default qri repo, delete `QRI_PATH` (`unset QRI_PATH`).
+It's recommended that you use the default qri backend when interacting with your default qri repo.